Target level of study

 Faculty of Science

-Field measurements are increasingly used in engineering, particularly in Mechanics.
-The aim of this module is to introduce the basics of different imaging methods, using image interpretation models of increasing complexity.
+Field measurements are increasingly used in engineering, particularly in mechanics.
+The aim of this module is to present the basics of different imaging methods using image interpretation models of increasing complexity.

-We begin by defining the operating principles of imaging devices, then introduce some mathematical morphology tools for extracting statistical information about quantities of a geometric nature.
+We begin by defining the operating principles of imaging devices, then we present some mathematical morphology tools in order to extract statistical information on quantities of a geometric nature.

-We then look at infrared thermography methods through two interpretation models: camera calibration and inversion of the thermal problem to access heat sources.
+We then discuss infrared thermography methods using two interpretation models: camera calibration and thermal problem inversion to identify heat sources.

 ECTS